 - August 3, 2019: Tennessee Writers Workshop (Nashville, TN)

 - August 22-25, 2019: Killer Nashville Writers Conference (Franklin, TN)

 - August 23-25, 2019: Writer’s Digest Conference (New York, NY)

 - October 25-27, 2019: La Jolla Writers Conference (San Diego, CA)

 - October 12-13, 2019: James River Writers Conference (Richmond, VA)

 - November 23, 2019: Philadelphia Writing Workshop (Philadelphia, PA)

 Select a writers’ conference of interest to you and be prepared to enjoy the benefits of meeting other writers, acquiring knowledge you can use immediately, learn about different genres, find a new market for your book, elevate your professional effectiveness, meet editors, agents and publishers, become inspired and return home energized.

-The Bottom Line: Make a commitment to attend at least one writers’ conference in 2015.
+The Bottom Line: Make a commitment to attend at least one writers’ conference this year.
 You’ll be glad you did!

 Book publicist Scott Lorenz is President of Westwind Communications, a public relations and marketing firm that has a special knack for working with authors to help them get all the publicity they deserve and more.
 Lorenz works with bestselling authors and self-published authors promoting all types of books, whether it’s their first book or their 15th book.
 He’s handled publicity for books by CEOs, CIA Officers, Navy SEALS, Homemakers, Fitness Gurus, Doctors, Lawyers and Adventurers.
 His clients have been featured by Good Morning America, FOX & Friends, CNN, ABC News, New York Times, Nightline, TIME, PBS, LA Times, USA Today, Washington Post, Woman’s World, & Howard Stern to name a few.